rudxde/lerna-dockerize/README.md

 # lerna-dockerize

+>  .
+> **Please read the issue about the discontinuation of lerna-dockerize: [Discontinuation of Active Maintenance for "lerna-dockerize"](https://github.com/rudxde/lerna-dockerize/issues/2055)**
+>  .

 [![build and test](https://github.com/rudxde/lerna-dockerize/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/rudxde/lerna-dockerize/actions/workflows/build-and-test.yml)

 lerna-dockerize is a package, that generates a dockerfile for lerna (see [github/lerna](https://github.com/lerna/lerna) for more information about lerna) projects.